CaminoMaps logo CaminoMaps

 1 / 5

-It hasn't been the same place for about 2 years now.
-And it's not just that the alberg is closed to pilgrims because it is filled to the brim with refugees from Ukraine.
-The spirit and attitude of this place have also completely changed.
-From friendly and hospitable (as can be concluded from old opinions on the Internet) to hostile and rude (this can be checked in newer opinions - from the last 3 years, I am attaching an example screenshot of the comments under the article on WordPress).
-I completely share these opinions, and since they do not describe specific situations, I will describe here, for example, what happened to my wife and me a week ago.
-We walked over 900 km on Camino (a combined variant of Norte-Primitivo-Norte) and we knew from my uncle that it was an alberg run by Poles.
-We've been trying to call them for a week, but they never answered the phone despite dozens of attempts, and their official website isn't working (apparently for a long time).
-We learned from other websites (Spanish and Polish news and blogs) that they even accept people on the floor (we read an entry about a record number of pilgrims one August, where people even slept in the chapel or dining room).
-After experiencing inhospitality from many Spaniards on the road, we expected Polish hospitality here, and those photos allowed us to reasonably hope for a welcome at least on the floor - so we didn't book anywhere else.
-The time was 9:58 p.m.
-My wife was in a serious condition, she could no longer even get up and sit down on her own.
-So after entering through the open gate of the complex, I sat her down and started looking for the entrance to the building that the sign had shown me.
-Apart from this sign (information, indicating the albergue), there were no other cards or information hanging here.
-I opened the door.
-A Polish volunteer told me that the alberg has been closed for a long time because it is filled with refugees.
-I was very surprised because I saw these photos of pilgrims sleeping on the floor in the dining room and the chapel and boasting about the record number of pilgrims received (probably over 360).
-The volunteer said that it was probably not at their place, but at the other two albergs on Monte de Gozo, because there are so many places there.
-Later it turned out that she was wrong - the photos were from here, but they were from a few seasons ago.
-She recommended that we look for places in the other two albergs.
-I asked for directions and asked if we were not accepted there, would there be a piece of floor for us somewhere here, because my wife was in a serious condition.
-The volunteer asked my question to the host, who was the decision maker, but I didn't see him.
-But I heard his voice (it was a Pole) who replied: "They can't come back here because they entered without knocking, and it's after 10 p.m. and that's not allowed."
-I didn't go in, I just opened the door, but when I looked at my watch it was 10:02 p.m.
-The volunteer knew I heard the answer correctly, so she just looked at me with a slightly sympathetic look, as if it wasn't the first time she had had to close the door on someone this way.
+For about two years, it hasn't been the same place.
+And it's not just that the alberg is closed to pilgrims because it's filled to the brim with refugees from Ukraine.
+The spirit and attitude of the place have also completely changed.
+From friendly and welcoming (as you can infer from old online reviews) to hostile and rude (you can check this in more recent reviews – from the last three years; I've attached a screenshot of the comments under the WordPress article).
+I completely agree with these opinions, and since they don't describe specific situations, I'll describe here, as an example, what happened to my wife and I there a week ago.
+We walked over 900 km of the Camino (a combined variant of the Norte-Primitivo-Norte route) and knew from our uncle that this was an alberg run by Poles.
+We'd been trying to reach them for a week, but they never answered the phone despite dozens of attempts, and their official website has apparently been down for a long time.
+We learned from other websites (Spanish and Polish news sites, as well as blogs) that they even accept pilgrims on the floor (we'd read a post about a record number of pilgrims one August, where people even slept in the chapel and dining room).
+After experiencing inhospitable behavior from many Spaniards on the road, we expected Polish hospitality here, and the photos there gave us reasonable hope of being accepted, even on the floor – so we didn't make reservations anywhere else.
+It was 9:58 PM.
+My wife was in serious condition; she couldn't even stand or sit up on her own.
+After entering the complex's open gate, I sat her down and began looking for the entrance to the building, which was indicated by a sign.
+Besides this sign (an information sign indicating an albergue), there were no other signs or information posted there.
+I opened the door a crack.
+A Polish volunteer told me that the albergue had been closed for a long time because it was filled with refugees.
+I was very surprised because I saw photos of pilgrims sleeping on the floor in the dining room and chapel, and boasted about the record number of pilgrims they had welcomed (probably over 360).
+The volunteer said it probably wasn't their place, but the other two albergas on Monte de Gozo, because there were so many places there.
+Later, it turned out she was wrong – the photos were indeed from here, but they were from a few seasons ago.
+She told us to look for places in the other two albergas.
+I asked for directions and if they didn't accept us there, would there be a space for us somewhere here, as my wife was in serious condition.
+The volunteer asked my question to the host, who was the decision-maker, but I didn't see him.
+But I heard his voice (he was Polish) replying, "They can't come back because they came in without knocking, and it's after 10 p.m., and that's not how it's done."
+I didn't go in, I just opened the door a crack, but sure enough, when I checked my watch, it was 10:02 PM.
+The volunteer knew I'd heard correctly, so she just looked at me with a slightly sympathetic look, as if it weren't the first time she'd had to close the door on someone like that.
 It was 10°C outside.
-We went to the other albergs, but they were already full and they didn't take us anywhere, even though we waited 40 minutes in the queue.
-966 seats were filled.
-We had no roof over our heads, and we couldn't return to the "European Center" because we didn't knock on the door.
-One would like to ask who knocks on the door when entering a large institution built by the government and handed over to the diocese, with the name "European pilgrimage center"?
-In even the smallest albergs, you simply walk through the door to get to the reception.
-And here, in the European center, knocking is expected.
-Further, one could ask whether St. Would John Paul II, after whom the institution is named, approve of such behavior?
-It's hard for me to imagine him throwing out a woman in a serious condition who, along with her husband, has no place to sleep on a cold night because they came after 10 p.m. and didn't knock but left the door ajar.
-Or maybe Jesus would do that?
-What is the gospel that guides the conduct of the owner of such a house?
+We went to the other albergias, but they were already full and wouldn't let us in, despite freezing for 40 minutes in line.
+The 966 places were full.
+We had no shelter, and we couldn't return to the "European Center" because we hadn't knocked.
+One might ask, who knocks on the door when entering a large institution built by the government and donated to a diocese, called "European Pilgrimage Center"?
+In even the smallest albergias, you simply walk through the door to get to the reception desk.
+But here, in the European Center, knocking is expected.
+One might further ask, would St. John Paul II, whose name the institution bears, approve of such behavior?
+It's hard for me to imagine him throwing out a woman in serious condition, who and her husband have nowhere to sleep on a cold night because they arrived after 10 PM and didn't knock, just left the door ajar.
+Or perhaps Jesus would have acted this way?
+What gospel guides the owner of such a home?
 But I won't be their judge.
-Pilgrims, in any case, deserve loyal warning.
+In any case, the pilgrims deserve a fair warning.

 1 / 5

-A shame all the public money wasted by the Pope's visit.
-All closed and without any use.
-No one even passes by to see the modern chapel of Sta. maria
+A shame all the public money wasted on the Pope's visit.
+Everything closed and useless.
+No one even stops by to see the modern chapel of St. Mary

 More places to stay in Monte do Gozo